-The traditional brushwood bundles were approaching the limits of vehicle weight and as main battle tanks started pushing the 60 tonne plus mark something else was needed.
-In addition, wooden fascines have a tendency to float which makes them difficult to use in water filled obstacles.
+The traditional brushwood bundles were approaching the limits of vehicle weight and as main battle tanks started pushing the 60 tonnes plus mark something else was needed.
+In addition, wooden fascines have a tendency to float which makes them difficult to use in water-filled obstacles.

 This whole process would take less than 1 minute, essential for an assault crossing possibly under fire.

 The new pipe-based system is flexible enough to almost mould itself to the shape of the gap and will not impede water flow.